-Before you start cleaning here’s the kind of equipment you’ll need:
+Before you start cleaning your caravan here’s the kind of equipment you’ll need:

 - Two buckets